MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Cdn/v1.0.6/New-AzureRmCdnCustomDomain.md

 ```

 ## DESCRIPTION
-The **New-AzureRmCdnCustomDomain** cmdlet creates a custom domain for the azure_2 Content Delivery Network (CDN) endpoint.
+The **New-AzureRmCdnCustomDomain** cmdlet creates a custom domain for the Azure Content Delivery Network (CDN) endpoint.

 ## EXAMPLES